Covid 19 coronavirus: Waitakere Hospital investigation finds nurses infected after PPE issues

-An investigation report released this afternoon found there were also "usability" issues with the personal protective wear (PPE) itself, and that was stressful for staff.
+An report released this afternoon also found "usability" issues with the personal protective wear (PPE), and that was stressful for staff.

-The Waitematā District Health Board has apologised to the staff - seven who now have the virus - who were caring for sick patients from St Margaret's rest home.
+The Waitematā District Health Board has apologised to the staff - seven now have the virus - who were caring for patients from St Margaret's rest home.

 READ MORE: